andrewmarkle/primer-light/README.md

 # PRIMER-LIGHT
-## This is a port of the Primer theme from Sublime Text
+## A port of the Primer theme from Sublime Text
-Primer is as light theme based on GitHub's UI and design guidelines.
+Primer is a light theme based on GitHub's UI and design guidelines.

 # Installation